 One of my most popular posts this year has been a list of my favorite apps for Google Cardboard (check it out here).
 With this super cool and affordable headset, you can easily bring virtual reality into your classroom.
 Although we can easily get caught up in the wow or gimmick factor of this technology, there are lots of ways to create deeper learning experiences with virtual reality.

-- Energize foreign language practice: Learning how to think on the spot and have a conversation in a foreign language is an important skill students work on in a foreign language classroom.
+Learning how to think on the spot and have a conversation in a foreign language is an important skill.
+If your students are working on new skills in a foreign language classroom, introduce virtual reality.
 Have students practice explaining what they see in the language they are studying.

-- Build vocabulary: Before students get ready to write about a topic, take a virtual field trip where you ask them to brainstorm a list of words needed to describe a place.
-This could start as a think-pair-share activity and grow into a class discussion where you gather vocabulary words in a bank for students to use as writers.
+Before students get ready to write about a topic, take a virtual field trip.
+Ask them to brainstorm a list of words needed to describe a place.
+This could start as a think-pair-share activity and grow into a class discussion.
+You might gather vocabulary words in a bank for students to use as writers.

 Looking to create deeper learning activities with #ScannableTech?
 Check out the ACES Framework in my new book!